ansgarw/privacy/README.md

 The Python code allows users to scrape and clean similar data for use in research on other firms and institutions in English-speaking countries.

+If you use either the code or the data in your work, please cite our paper (see bibtex citation below).

 # Published Data